cosmo-organization/android-sploit/README.md

 python main.py<br>
 or use com.cosmo.sploit.tools to embed in your own application
 # Prequisite on Linux
+# Ski adb.rar for Linux
 pip install colorama<br>
 python3 main.py<br>
-or use com.cosmo.sploit.tools to embed in your own application
+or use com.cosmo.sploit.tools to embed in your own application When you start main.py ask for installing adb if you have already installed press y to continue or n for install